 All exercise is good for mental health—endorphins are released when we exercise, which are proven to reduce stress and anxiety.
 This, combined with improved health, positive physical changes to your appearance and the mental stimulation physical exercise offers, is great for your self-esteem.

 In addition to this, there are some unique mental health benefits of pole dancing too.
 For instance, it creates a sense of solidarity with other classmates as each of you takes control of your body.
 You’ll also feel empowered and have more body confidence through pole dancing.

 As Alison Hudd, founder of Pole People, said in an interview with the Evening Standard:

-Beyond this, at any level of pole dancing, there’s the satisfaction of achieving a spectacular feat, not just through athleticism but also through determination and study of the artform.
+Beyond this, at any level of pole dancing, there’s the satisfaction of achieving a spectacular feat through athleticism, determination, and study of the art form.
 Put simply, pole dancing is as fulfilling as any pursuit can hope to be.

 Pole dancing is great fun, but with the precise moves involved you could land awkwardly and injure yourself.